 As more and more organizations move to a mobile, the number of learning developers looking to extend the value of the instructional materials by targeting the growing smartphone and tablet market that’s also exploding.

-The rapid eLearning tools are coming along in these regards, but it’s still difficult to provide great mobile-first experiences without some significant reworking.
+The rapid eLearning tools are coming along in these regards, but it’s still challenging to provide great mobile-first experiences without some significant reworking.

 Float is on the case here.
-Our development team is actively researching methods, tips, and tricks to enhance your workflow in order to ultimately produce better learning content using the tools you already know.
+Our development team is actively researching methods, tips, and tricks to enhance your workflow to ultimately produce better learning content using the tools you already know.

 If you are using Adobe Captivate to produce your eLearning content and want to move the materials to mobile, follow these tips to help create a much better experience for your audience.
 They’ll thank you!

 First, for some design changes.

 1. Cut the Content Down

 We remember that the core user experience for mobile is one of the short sessions and repeated use.

 Putting all the learning content into one monolithic module is counter to this design approach.

 Instead of 5-6 learning objectives in one considerable experience, why not restructure the content to be 5-6 10-minute modules?

 Adobe Captivate doesn’t do adaptive content publishing yet, so you must do this yourself.

 2. Reexamine the User Interface

 It’s likely that it optimizes your design for a mouse and keyboard input method.

 Your mobile experience needs to be touchscreen-friendly.
 This means looking at your user interface elements and buttons to make sure they provide an adequate touch area.